Candy Rivas, Ph.D. Email & Phone Number

 A self-motivated and creative R&D scientist with a background in people management, I bring extensive expertise in project management, product development, document control, training, mentorship, and leadership.
 My professional journey includes significant laboratory experience in drug screening and drug development, as well as proficiency in various molecular and cell biology techniques.
 I am passionate about driving innovation and achieving results, and I am eager to contribute my skills to impactful projects within my organization.

-Candy Rivas, Ph.D.
-Work Experience Details
+Candy Rivas, Ph.D. work experience

 Principal Scientist